colorado-code-for-communities/contributing/README.md

 And we can definitely use your skills.

 ###If you're a community organizer
+We need people to get government officials who are in charge of data talking with the technologists in our group.
+We need people who knows what the community needs to drive our projects in the right direction.

 ###If you're a developer
 We're always looking for developers of all levels to start new projects or contribute to existing ones.
 Some of the